Adult Court Section

 Extradition

-Extradition is a very technical area of law enforcement, which is strictly regulated by State and Federal law, interstate compacts, and international treaties.
-Within the Essex County Prosecutor’s Office, extradition requests are presented and argued by Assistant Prosecutors assigned to relevant cases; a County Investigator is assigned to facilitate the overall extradition process.
-Some of the functions involved in the extradition process include preparing requests for Governor’s warrants, preparation of Interstate Compact forms, the arraignment of fugitives, the execution of Waivers of Extradition, the arrangement of habeas corpus hearings, execution of appropriate documents, and reporting and evaluation.
+Extradition is strictly regulated by state and federal law, interstate compacts, and international treaties.
+Within the Essex County Prosecutor’s Office, extradition matters are handled by assistant prosecutors assigned to relevant cases, with a county investigator facilitating the overall process.
+Key functions include preparing requests for Governor’s Warrants, completing Interstate Compact forms, executing of waivers of extradition, arranging of habeas corpus hearings, coordinating the arraignment of fugitives, executing required documentation, and conducting necessary reporting and evaluation.

-The Essex County Prosecutor’s Office typically executes hundreds of interstate requests each year, for persons incarcerated in another jurisdiction facing charges in Essex County.
-After adjudication within this County, the person will generally be returned to the other jurisdiction in order to complete their sentence, and later be returned to Essex County to serve any new sentence imposed there.
-The Office executes regular extraditions annually, involving a one-way transfer from an outside jurisdiction to Essex County (following a hearing decision or waiver).
-The Office coordinates its extradition activity with various statewide and federal task forces that address specific criminal concerns, e.g. narcotics trafficking, organized crime, etc.
+The Essex County Prosecutor’s Office executes hundreds of interstate extradition requests each year involving individuals incarcerated in other jurisdictions who are facing charges in Essex County.
+Following adjudication in Essex County, individuals are typically returned to the originating jurisdiction to complete their existing sentence and may later be returned to Essex County to serve any additional sentence imposed.
+The Office also conducts regular a one-way extradition from outside jurisdictions into Essex County, following a hearing decision or waiver.
+The Office coordinates its extradition activity with various statewide and federal task forces addressing specific criminal activity including narcotics trafficking, and organized crime.

 Parole Notification

-In August of 2000, the Essex County Prosecutor’s Office created a formal system for advising the New Jersey State Parole Board of its position regarding the release of parole-eligible inmates.
-As inmates become eligible for release, input regarding the appropriateness of the parole release is solicited from the assistant prosecutor who prosecuted the inmate.
-In any given week, of the 21 counties in the state, Essex County has the highest number of parole-eligible inmates.
+In August of 2000, the Essex County Prosecutor’s Office created a formal system to advise the New Jersey State Parole Board of its position on the release of parole-eligible inmates.
+As inmates become eligible for release, input regarding the appropriateness of the parole release is requested from the assistant prosecutor who handled the case.